taebinkim12/MyTube/README.md

 ___
 - Thank you very much for visiting
 - This application is built using `Node JS` and `Mongo DB` in its essential
-  - Using `express` as its foundation
+  - Using `express` to configure and construct backend
-  - Using `pug` for front-end rendering
+  - Using `pug` for frontend

 ## Deployment
 ___